Utilizing Preventive Maintenance to Promote Machine Autonomy

 Learn the steps and how-tos for operators, maintenance crews, and management to create an autonomous maintenance system for industrial manufacturing.

-Autonomous maintenance is a concept followed in a variety of industries where actual machine operations are involved at the ground level of manufacturing.
-Essentially, this type of maintenance works by the machine detecting the potential cause of failure and does the necessary maintenance itself.
+Autonomous maintenance is a concept followed in various industries where actual machine operations are involved at the ground level of manufacturing.
+Essentially, this type of maintenance works by the machine detecting the potential cause of failure and completing the necessary maintenance itself.

 While there can be a debate between the importance of predictive and preventive maintenance, autonomous maintenance enables the operator to perform both predictive and preventive maintenance activities.